adoptium/aqa-tests/doc/RunAqa.md

 This option is unavailable in `aqa-tests` repositories because it will always use the head repo and branch of the PR instead.

+### --openj9_repo
+GitHub repository and branch of the OpenJ9 to use.

+The format is `<repository>:<branch>`.

+The default value is `eclipse-openj9/openj9:master`.

+This option is unavailable in `openj9` repositories because it will always use the head repo and branch of the PR instead.

 ### --tkg_repo

 GitHub repository and branch of the TestKitGen (TKG) to use.